-Both of these resources allow you to enter your LSAT score (or hypothetical LSAT score) and GPA to then see where you fall compared to the median LSAT score and GPA of all of the 202 ABA approved law schools.
+Enter your LSAT score (or hypothetical LSAT score) and GPA to then see where you fall compared to the median LSAT score and GPA of all of the ABA-approved law schools.
 The most appropriate law schools are those where your LSAT score and GPA fall within the 25th to 75th percentile.
-Schools where you fall above the 25th to 75th percentile would be considered “reach” schools, and those below the 25th to 75th percentile would be considered “safety” schools.
+Schools, where you fall above the 25th to 75th percentile, would be considered “reach” schools, and those below the 25th to 75th percentile would be considered “safety” schools.

-Ultimately, there are many other factors you should consider when selecting schools to apply to, including:
+Ultimately, there are several factors you should consider when selecting appropriate law schools, including:

 - Geography (consider where you might want to live and practice after law school)